 If you want to setup AlertOps manually, open a new web browser window and sign into your AlertOps company site as an administrator and perform the following steps:

-On the Subscription Settings page select SSO and perform the following steps:
+In SSO section, perform the following steps:

-c.
+a.
 In the Issuer URL textbox, use the identifier value, which you have used in the Basic SAML Configuration section in the Azure portal.

-d.
+b.
 In the SAML endpoint URL textbox, paste the Login URL value, which you have copied from the Azure portal.

-e.
+c.
 In the SLO endpoint URL textbox, paste the Login URL value, which you have copied from the Azure portal.

-f.
+d.
 Select SHA256 as a SAML Signature Algorithm from the dropdown.

-g.
+e.
 Open your downloaded Certificate(Base64) file in Notepad.
 Copy the content of it into your clipboard, and then paste it to the X.509 Certificate text box.

 Create AlertOps test user